RicardoCoutinho/PLOG/README.md

-# PLOG
+# Pushee Pieces
-The following projects were developed for the logic programming class of PLOG in the Faculty of Engineering and University of Porto(FEUP).
+The following project was developed for the logic programming class of PLOG in the Faculty of Engineering and University of Porto(FEUP).

-The first project's purpose is to learn the basics of PROLOG while using a declarative paradigm.
+The project's purpose is to learn the basics of PROLOG while using a declarative paradigm.

-The second project's purpose is to learn and make use of PROLOG's logic contraint programming capability.

 ## Collaborators